jshimkoski/shimmy-grid/README.md

 Q: Why aren't the responsive features supported on IE 8 and below?

 A: Because IE sucks.
 Those versions of IE aren't found on mobile devices so I wouldn't worry about it.

-Q: Why doesn't outside padding or gutters work in IE 7 and below?

-A: Again, IE sucks.
-Put padding on a column's parent element to simulate these features.

 Q: How is push/pull calculated?